ByteMansion/computer-systems/ch2/README.md

 This is also a tricky solution.

 First of all, you have to know the meaning of `Hint`.
-If so, solution maybe rise.
+Then, the solution emerges.

-Compared with previous solution, right shift here is to set right position of leftmost 1 as 1 no matter what value it was.
+Opposite to previous solution, right shift here is to fill all right positions of leftmost 1 with `1`s no matter what value it was.

 ## 2.67
 A.

-In section 6.5.7 Bitwise shift operators of c11 stardard, it said
+In section 6.5.7 - Bitwise shift operators, of c11 stardard, it said
 - If the value of the right operand is negative or is greater than or equal to the width of the promoted left operand, the behavior is undefined.

 B. & C.